MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-73-Radio-Broadcast-Services/subpart-A-AM-Broadcast-Stations/section-73.14.md

 *Effective field; Effective field strength.* The root-mean-square (RMS) value of the inverse distance fields at a distance of 1 kilometer from the antenna in all directions in the horizontal plane.
 The term “field strength” is synonymous with the term “field intensity” as contained elsewhere in this Part.

-*Equipment performance measurements.* The measurements performed to determine the overall performance characteristics of a broadcast transmission system from point of program origination at main studio to sampling of signal as radiated.
+*Equipment performance measurements.* The measurements performed to determine the overall performance characteristics of a broadcast transmission system from point of program origination to sampling of signal as radiated.
 (See § 73.1590)

 *Experimental period.* the time between 12 midnight local time and local sunrise, used by AM stations for tests, maintenance and experimentation.